FreshAlacrity/freshalacrity.github.io/a/process.md

       - currently WIP as of Dec 12, 2020
     - recursion functions may break, need rewrite
     - copypasta from Stack Overflow could use source links
+    - the website is displaying an...odd version of the library with a break in the middle near `function normalizeVector(vectorArray)` that turns the lower half into mostly strings

 ## Recent Changes:
   Dec 12, 2020